 Success doesn't just happen.
 Success is the result of a plan, which is made and followed.
-Unfortunately, too many students have been led to believe that all they need for a successful and happy future is a diploma or a degree.
-This belief has resulted in for thousands of disappointed capable graduates.
+Unfortunately, too many students have been led to believe that all they need for a successful and happy future is a diploma or degree.
+This belief has resulted in thousands of disappointed capable graduates.
 Many of these students have spent years of their time and thousands of dollars on an education only to find that regardless of how thoroughly they were educated, there was no demand for their services in the field in which they were educated.

 Today, it is important that every person be self-reliant.
 Our personal and national economies and changing way of life demand it.
-How, then, should a person plan to assure himself of the greatest probability for a successful and happy future?
-There are three simple but virtually related factors, which are essential but too frequently ignored.
-They are: interest, demand, and growth potential.
+How, should a person plan to assure himself of the greatest probability for a successful and happy future?
+There are three simple, essential factors, that are frequently ignored: Interest, Demand, and Growth Potential.

 In planning your future, start with interest.
-If you are interested in something, you will enjoy learning about it today and doing it tomorrow, as well as learning today, earning tomorrow.
-Next, from within your sphere of interests, select something that is in demand (cosmetology).
-Once you spend your time and money on an education, it is of utmost importance that there will be a demand for your services in the field for which you have trained (cosmetology).
-Finally, ensure that the potential growth, in the field you select (cosmetology) will meet your expectations.
-An ambitious person, properly trained, does not want to stagnate; he wants to progress.
+If you are interested in something, you will enjoy learning about it today and doing it tomorrow.
+Next, from within your sphere of interests, select something that is in demand (Cosmetology).
+Once you invest your time and money on educating yourself, it is of utmost importance that there will be a demand for your services.
+(Cosmetology) Finally, ensure that the potential growth in the field you selected (Cosmetology) will meet your expectations.
+An ambitious person, properly trained, does not want to be stagnate; he wants to progress.